Resources

 Ataloss.org: Being a Bereaved Parent Supporting a Bereaved Child

-BOOK: A simple, heartfelt and ultimately uplifting book for anyone coping with loss.
+NOVEL/STORY: A simple, heartfelt and ultimately uplifting book for anyone coping with loss told from the perspective of a child.

 A Valley Journal Resources through blogs, articles and books on grief and how to handle it.